StrangeRanger/dotfiles/README.md

    ```

    > [!NOTE]
    > The first run will install packages, fonts, and configure your environment.
-This may take several minutes and will require administrative privileges on Linux systems.
+This may take a minute or two and will require administrative privileges on Linux systems.

 ## What Happens During Installation